Art Blakey: The Jazz Messengers

-From 1959 to 1961, the group featured Wayne Shorter on tenor saxophone, Lee Morgan on trumpet, pianist Bobby Timmons and Jymie Merritt on bass.
-The group recorded several albums for Blue Note Records including The Big Beat and A Night in Tunisia.
+From 1959 to 1961, the group featured tenor saxophonist Wayne Shorter, trumpeter Lee Morgan, pianist Bobby Timmons, and bassist Jymie Merritt.
+The group recorded several albums for Blue Note Records, including The Big Beat and A Night in Tunisia.
 From 1961 to 1964, the band was a sextet that added trombonist Curtis Fuller and replaced Morgan, Timmons, and Merritt with Freddie Hubbard, Cedar Walton, and Reggie Workman, respectively.
-The group evolved into a proving ground for young jazz talent, and recorded albums such as Buhaina's Delight, Caravan, and Free For All.
+The group evolved into a proving ground for young jazz talent and recorded albums such as Buhaina's Delight, Caravan, and Free for All.
 While veterans occasionally reappeared in the group, by and large, each iteration of the Messengers included a lineup of new young players.
 Having the Messengers on one's resume was a rite of passage in the jazz world and conveyed immediate bona fides.

-Many Messenger alumni went on to become jazz stars in their own right, such as: Lee Morgan, Benny Golson, Wayne Shorter, Freddie Hubbard, Bobby Timmons, Curtis Fuller, Chuck Mangione, Keith Jarrett, Joanne Brackeen, Woody Shaw, Wynton Marsalis, Branford Marsalis, Terence Blanchard, Donald Harrison and Mulgrew Miller.
-For a complete list of Art Blakey and the Jazz Messengers alumni, including some who did not actually record with the band, see The Jazz Messengers.
+Many Messenger alumni went on to become jazz stars in their own right, such as Lee Morgan, Benny Golson, Wayne Shorter, Freddie Hubbard, Bobby Timmons, Curtis Fuller, Chuck Mangione, Keith Jarrett, Joanne Brackeen, Woody Shaw, Wynton Marsalis, Branford Marsalis, Terence Blanchard, Donald Harrison, and Mulgrew Miller.
+(For a complete list of Art Blakey and the Jazz Messengers alumni, including some who did not actually record with the band, see The Jazz Messengers.)